yblin/Supervoxel-for-3D-point-clouds/README.md

         kdtree.FindKNearestNeighbors(kdtree.points()[i], k_neighbors, &neighbors[i]);
 	}

-'resolution' is the used to determine the number of supervoxels you want.
+'resolution' is used to determine the number of supervoxels you want.
 'metric' is used to evaluate the feature distance between two points.
 In our paper, we use the following metric, which is same to the VCCS.

 	class VCCSMetric {